Polar Bear Photo Tour

 You'll arrive around mid-day, where I'll meet you at the airport, and we'll all ride up to our hotel.
 Each day we've scheduled to out with by boat, with a local Inupiaq guide, to photograph.
 If inclement weather prohibits boating, we'll take our vehicle down to the 'bone pile', and look for polar bears feeding on the pile of whale bones leftover from the local harvest.
 This can be a dramatic experience, with bears, gulls and massive whale bones in front of us.
 The sights, sounds and smells are intense; it can be a dramatic experience, for sure.

 Each morning and evening we'll head out to shoot, depending on the weather, we may leave before sunup to catch some polar bear silhouettes and sunrise images, or after sunup if it's cloudy and stormy.
 A flexible itinerary is most productive here, rather than scheduling in advance by a clock.

 We'll come back for lunch, most days; but we'll set it up with the hotel to hold meals for us if we come back after lunch or dinner because the shooting is great.
-For example, one day last year, 2012, we didn't return to the hotel until nearly 4pm, because the photography opportunities were too good to walk away from (one great thing about arctic light in October, is that it doesn't get "bad" anytime during the day, the sun remains low on the horizon all day long).
+For example, one day in 2012, we didn't return to the hotel until nearly 4pm, because the photography opportunities were too good to walk away from (one great thing about arctic light in October, is that it doesn't get "bad" anytime during the day, the sun remains low on the horizon all day long).

 Nighttime, after dinner we'll keep an eye on the sky and aurora borealis forecasts; if it's happening, the arctic is an awesome place to watch and photograph the northern lights.
 A short drive out of the village gives us some nice options to set up for aurora photography.